 You can use the FindAPhD website to search for the right course for you.

-Research at St George's is conducted within 3 research institutes (see table below) and the Faculty of Health, Social Care and Education, each of which has academic staff responsible for postgraduate research students.
+Research at St George's is conducted within four research institutes (see table below), each of which has academic staff responsible for postgraduate research students.
+They can offer you help and guidance in finding a suitable supervisor.

 If you have any further questions, please contact the Programme Manager (Research Degrees) on +44 (0)20 8725 0191 or you can email researchdegrees@sgul.ac.uk.